Ericsson/dataplanebook/src/threading/threading.rst

 segment being sent.

-Larger packets (or chunks of data) are somewhat more costly, but it primariy shows as indirect cost (e.g.., the ``send()`` call doesn't take that much longer time, but the user-kernel copy with pollute the cache, leading to an indirect cost).
+Larger packets (or chunks of data) are somewhat more costly, but it primarily shows as an indirect cost (e.g.., the ``send()`` call doesn't take that much longer time, but the user-kernel copy with pollute the cache, leading to future instruction being more expensive to retire).

 ``SOCK_RAW`` type sockets have a performance similar to UDP sockets.
 However, for link-layer sockets, recent versions of the Linux